Pckool/Calender-Project/README.md

 2. Use 1, 2 ,3, or 0 on your keyboard to navigate the menu
 3. Follow the prompts when they appear

+#### Known Errors
+- Will not add Events to the list
+- Has issues grabbing the Events from the Event Handler ~~- When creating a new event, the event name is not registered by the scanner~~

 ##### Built wilth NetBeans and with Love :)